 Basic Description of a Santoku Knife

 Perhaps one prominent feature of this kitchen knife is the presence of hollow-like cavities engraved on the blade surface.
-These hollow-like cavities can also be referred to as scalloped granton edges.
+These hollow-like cavities can also be referred to as scalloped Granton edges.
 These gratins allow for the generation of air pockets, which enables cooks to slice food items thinly and conveniently.

 The gratons also prevents food cuts from sticking to the surface of the blade.
 The santoku knife is best suited for people with little hands due to its lightweight feature and well-balanced grip.

 Santoku knives can be found with blade lengths around 5-7.9 inches in size and mainly known by cooks to create the best slices through a chopping motion.
-They often come with handles that have non-slip feature and a full tang.
+They often come with handles that have a non-slip feature and a full tang.

 What is a Santoku Knife Best Used For?